Russia hits Kyiv with missiles; Putin warns West on arms

 World Health Organization officials warned last month about the threat of cholera and other infectious diseases in Mariupol.

-Far from the battlefield, Ukraine’s national soccer players are hoping to secure a World Cup spot when the team takes on Wales later Sunday in Cardiff.
+Also Sunday, Ukrainian President Volodymyr Zelenskyy traveled to the Zaporizhzhia region in the southeast, which is partly under Russian control.
+He received a battle report, thanked troops and met with refugees in what was only his second public visit outside the Kyiv area since the war began.

-Ukrainian authorities said Ukraine and Russia exchanged bodies of killed troops, in the first officially confirmed swap.
-Ukraine said Saturday that each side had exchanged 160 bodies two days earlier on the front line in the southern Zaporizhzhia region.
+Far from the battlefield, Ukraine’s national soccer players missed out on qualifying for a World Cup spot, losing 1-0 to Wales in an emotionally charged mission in Cardiff.
+Back home, some Ukrainians gathered in bars to watch the game.

 Follow AP’s coverage of the Ukraine war at https://apnews.com/hub/russia-ukraine